lee81116/NYCU_Image_and_Video_Generations_2025_fall_Lab4-FlowMatching/README.md

 #### 📊 What to Report

 - FID scores with different numbers of inference steps (5, 10, 20)
-- Comparison with Task 2 base Flow Matching (same steps)
+- Comparison with Task 2 Flow Matching (same steps)
 - Speedup analysis (generation time comparison)
 - Discussion: Why does rectified flow enable fewer sampling steps?

-- Optional: Visualize trajectory straightness on 2D toy datasets
+#### 💯 Grading

+- 20 points: Achieve FID lower than 30 with CFG=7.5 with 5 steps.
+- 10 points: Achieve FID between 30 and 50 with CFG=7.5 with either 5 or 10 steps.
+- 0 point: otherwise.

 ### Task 4: InstaFlow One-Step Generation (25 points)